How Much Your Inspection Will Cost, And What It Will Tell You

 If you’re taking out a VA loan or another government loan to fund your purchase, expect to pay the normal price for a home inspection.
 The inspection process is the same, and the inspector won’t discount their services.

-A home inspection can give you negotiating power, or it might reveal a problem so big you choose to walk away.
+Moreover, a home inspection can give you negotiating power, or it might reveal a problem so big that you choose to walk away.
 One of Orr’s buyers had made an offer on a house with what they thought was just an addition.
-But the inspection revealed that it was substandard construction, and the buyer wasn’t required to complete the purchase.
+But the inspection revealed substandard construction, and the buyer wasn’t required to complete the purchase.

-If this makes you too uncomfortable, you could write an offer where you promise that you won’t request any repairs after the home inspection.
+If this makes you too uncomfortable, you could write an offer stating that you won’t request any repairs after the home inspection.
 You’ll either proceed with the purchase or walk away.
 Both options shorten the timeline to close on the house, and the seller may prefer a shorter closing.

 If you’ve chosen to have a specialized inspection done, it’ll take longer.
 A radon test takes two days, plus a few hours to get results.
 The inspector leaves the equipment in the home to measure radon levels in the air during that time.
 A sewer scope can take less than an hour, and the results from an asbestos test can come back within a day.

-Timeframes for specialized tests could depend upon a lab analysis and their turnaround time.
+Results for other specialized tests depend on lab analyses and their turnaround time.
 If your home inspector suggests that you have one of these tests done, they should be able to set your expectations for when you’ll get the results.

 Who hires and pays the inspector?

-However, in certain cases, a seller might have a home inspection done proactively.
-When Orr is the listing agent on a house and he sees something obvious — such as possible termite damage or prior leaking — he’ll point it out to his sellers and suggest they have an inspection done before listing.
+But in some cases, a seller might actually get a home inspection done before listing the home.
+When Orr is the listing agent and notices something obvious, like possible termite damage or signs of a past leak, he’ll flag it to the seller and suggest getting an inspection done before listing.

 He wants to ensure that his sellers disclose what they know about the house, and it “foreshadows with the buyers what they’re going to receive from their inspector.”